The Success Mystique

 Success is everywhere.
 We just need to redefine it.

-Once we see what success really is – an outer expression of our inner world, beliefs, expectations and experiences, then we no longer need to see it as something that's difficult for us to attain.
+Once we see what success is – an outer expression of our inner world, beliefs, expectations and experiences, then we no longer need to see it as something difficult for us to attain.
 We begin to see that we are inherently successful beings.
 We are in fact, hard-wired for success.

 Because we also need to address the elephant in the room, or at least in this article, let's also look at sexual exploitation, world hunger, inequality in earnings, no or little access to education, inadequate healthcare, wars, and global warming.